Photo: Tomek Dersu Aaron

 Article 3.2

 The visitor must be identifiable for security reasons.
-A visitor whose face is not visible and who refuses to show his face at access control will be refused entry to the museum complex.
+A visitor whose face is not visible and who refuses to show their face at the security check will be denied entry to the museum complex.

 Article 3.3